 2. When AMF invokes PDUSession_Update_SMContext API during the Registration procedure, N2/Xn handover procedure, or Service Request procedure, the SMF checks whether the UE is located in the service area of local DN identified by DNAI.
 Alternatively if the PCF sends AF influenced traffic control enforcement control information in PCC rules including the local DN notification control information with performing the SMPolicyAssociation modification procedure to the SMF, the SMF determines to insert a ULCL UPF and/or local PSA-UPF.
 The message may include the local DN binding context control information as well.

 3. After the SMF decides to add additional PSA-UPF (including ULCP UPF and local PSA-UPF), the SMF modifies N4 Session with PSA1, establishes a N4 Session with ULCL, modifies N4 Session with PSA0 to update the downlink data traffic, and modifies N4 Session with PSA1.
 If the SMF receives the local DN notification control information from the PCF in the step 1 or step 2, it initiates the PDU Session Modification Procedure to send the local DN notification the UE.
 If the PCC rules include the indication of the local DN binding context control information, the SMF decides to include which indicators included in the upper layer network context control information based on the scenarios.
-For example, if the SMF decides to relocate the local PSA-UPF from the local DN1 to the local DN 2, and the SMF includes the L4 session refresh indicator.
+For example, if the SMF decides to relocate the local PSA-UPF from the local DN1 to the local DN 2, the SMF includes the L4 session refresh indicator and/or DNS cache refresh/maintain indicator.

 4. The procedure of triggering condition for local PSA relocation is the same described in the step 2